meuniv/TRCSTEM/source/becomingacounselor.rst

 4) Application forms:

-(a) Novaonly:printandcompletetheNovaform attached on page 2 of this document (b) Supernovaonly:printandcompletetheSupernova form attached on pages 3-4 of this document
+   (a) Nova only: print and complete th eNova form attached on page 2 of the PDF document (b) Supernova only: print and complete the Supernova form attached on pages 3-4 of the PDF document

 All that info should be scanned and sent to `Ruth LaCoss <mailto:Ruth.LaCoss@scouting.org>`__ who will then process it.
 She will reach out to the chair of the Twin Rivers Council STEM committee (`Vincent Meunier <mailto:TwinRiversStem@gmail.com>`__) or one of his delegates for approval.